The BIG LIST: Festivals in Gatlinburg and Pigeon Forge

 Thanksgiving-Christmas.
 Take a stroll along downtown Parkway in Gatlinburg on a Friday or Saturday evening during this time and fall in with some strolling carolers, stop and listen to a storyteller, or watch the various characters dressed in Dickens-style Christmas garb.
 It’s Tunes & Tales, the popular summer event dressed up warm for the Christmas celebrations.

-• Ski Season at Ober Gatlinburg
+• Ski Season at Ober Mountain

 Thanksgiving-Easter.
 Winter means only snow to the people at Gatlinburg’s ski resort, and it can’t come soon enough.
-With some formidable snow-making equipment to assist Mother Nature, Ober Gatlinburg can run a pretty lengthy season – starting and ending with the fun and no-skills-required Snow Tubing!
+With some formidable snow-making equipment to assist Mother Nature, Ober Mountain can run a pretty lengthy season – starting and ending with the fun and no-skills-required Snow Tubing!

 • Thanksgiving & Christmas Craft Shows